 A pilot watch worthy of its namesake.

-IWC Pilot's Chronograph Le Petit Prince The Little Prince Review.
+REVIEW of the IWC Pilot's Chronograph Le Petit Prince

 This blue dialed chronograph is unmistakably a Pilot watch to its core, a characteristic that it has in common with Antoine de St-Exupéry.
-With homage to his most famous book titled "Le Petit Prince" or "The Little Prince" in English the author and French Air Force pilot Antoine Saint-Exupery is honored with an IWC Schaffhausen Swiss made watch for his books which was translated into over two hundred and fifty different languages and voted the best book of the 20th century in France.
+With homage to his most famous book titled "Le Petite Prince" or "The Little Prince" in English the author and French Air Force pilot Antoine Saint-Exupery is honored with an IWC Schaffhausen Swiss-made watch for his books which was translated into over two hundred and fifty different languages and voted the best book of the 20th century in France.

 Before the second world war, he was an accomplished commercial pilot who worked the postal routes from Europe, South America, and even the African continent.
 When the war broke out, he joined the French Air Force to conduct reconnaissance missions until 1940 and the armistice of France with Germany.

 From the top of its stainless steel pin buckle to the end of its white stitched, brown leather strap the IWC reference iw377714 is a modern reflection of a literary icon from an era long passed.
 An era where the scorched European earth was covered in debris and bomb fragments from world war two planes.
 An era when people fought for freedom and war meant something to a country.
 It was a time in our not-so-distant history when people were waging war and fighting on the front lines and not from behind a computer terminal, a time when things were analog and mechanical, not digital.